 Where Do Mangroves Grow?

 Mangroves are distributed across more than 120 countries and territories in tropical and subtropical regions.
 The greatest concentration of mangrove forests lies in Southeast Asia, particularly in Indonesia, which holds over 20 percent of the world's mangroves.
 Significant forests also exist in Brazil, Nigeria, Australia, Mexico, and India.
-They are typically found between 25° North and 25° South latitude, where seawater temperatures rarely fall below 20°C. The Food and Agriculture Organization (FAO) reports that the global mangrove area has declined significantly over the past century, but still covers about 14.8 million hectares.
+They typically thrive between 25° North and 25° South latitude, where seawater temperatures rarely fall below 20°C (68°F).
+This climatic range supports the delicate balance mangroves require for survival, including warm temperatures and tidal inundation.

 Environmental Benefits of Mangroves

 Mangroves are often called the "rainforests of the sea" for the incredible biodiversity they support and the services they provide to both nature and human communities.
-Their benefits extend far beyond their own borders.
+Their benefits extend far beyond their own borders, influencing coastal ecology, economies, and global climate systems.

 According to the International Union for Conservation of Nature (IUCN), mangroves provide at least $1.6 billion per year in ecosystem services worldwide, including coastal protection, fisheries support, and carbon storage.